Mike Testa: New Jersey Senate

 On November 5, 2018, 1st District State Senator Jeff Van Drew won a seat to the United States House of Representatives, creating a vacancy for his state senate seat.
 On November 20, Testa announced he would run for the special election for the remainder of Van Drew's State Senate term.
 President Donald Trump recorded robocalls for Testa in his state senate election, which were sent out on the day before election day.

+Testa ran as a team with Antwan McClellan and Erik K. Simonsen for Assembly.
+During the campaign, the team made immigration and taxes a key part of their campaign.
+He, alongside Testa and McClellan, ousted the 1st District's legislators, Senator Bob Andrzejczak (who had been appointed to fill Van Drew's seat) and Assemblymen R. Bruce Land and Matthew W. Milam.
+Their victories were the only gains Republicans made in the 2019 New Jersey elections.

 Tenure

 Testa was sworn into the Senate on December 5, 2019, by Senate President Steve Sweeney.
 After Rep. Jeff Van Drew switched to the Republican Party, Testa endorsed Van Drew.